wp-plugins/caascade/readme.txt

 = Can I try out the service ? =

-Yes, users are alloted free requests every month and can purchase additional requests if necessary.
+Yes, users are alloted 2000 free sample requests and can purchase additional, if necessary.

 = Do I need Maxima installed on my server ? =